 - WMO Lead Centre for Verification of Ensemble Prediction System

 - WMO Lead Centre for Wave Forecast Verification

 Feedback from Member and Co-operating States

 Each year ECMWF invites its Member and Co-operating States to provide feedback about their use of ECMWF forecasts.
 The national reports they provide include sections on verification.
-Follow the links below to see reports from recent years.
+View the 'Application and verification of ECMWF products' reports from recent years in our Publications library.

 ECMWF also publishes a summary of this (and other) feedback as an ECMWF Technical Memorandum.
 This latest report is available at Use and Verification of ECMWF Products in Member and Co-operating States (2019)